Implementing new strategies, technologies, or processes can be daunting for any organization.

 Conducting regular progress reviews helps to monitor progress, ensure implementation stays on track, facilitate communication and generate new ideas and perspectives.

-During progress reviews, the team can discuss any challenges or roadblocks they have encountered and brainstorm solutions to overcome them.
+During progress reviews, the team can discuss any challenges or roadblocks and brainstorm solutions to overcome them.
 This can lead to new ideas and perspectives that may not have been considered before, ultimately improving the success of the implementation plan.

 Adapting and Adjusting the Implementation Plan